jfdelphi/imax-B6-duino/README.md

 - stage logic
   - the logic to charge lifepo4 batteries
 - balancer logic

-CURRENT PROBLEM
 - MULTIPLEXER reading the cells voltages
+- some basic functions to the buttons

 NEXT
 - boost converter
-- assign some basic functions to the buttons

 - boost charger signal ( all cells < 3.5V )
 - battery ok signal    ( all cells > 3.0V )